isa-group/governify-designer-module-fama/README.md

-# Governify Desginer Module Fama
+# Governify Designer Module Fama

 Designer Module FAMA is a component of the governify ecosystem for storing and analyzing Service Level Agreements (SLA)